hackclub/hackclub/workshops/bumpteroids/README.md

 ![Basic Ship](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids/images/asteroids_ship0001.png)

 Fairly simple design.
-See [Part IV: Hacking](#part-iv-hacking) for where you can find more free to use art.
+See the final section for where you can find more free to use art.

 We will also use an image that shows the same body of the space ship, but a bit of rocket flare: